Munich massacre: Ultimatum

 Between 5:40 am and 9 am, the crisis team was set up on-site and met with Federal Minister of the Interior Hans-Dietrich Genscher, Bavarian Minister of the Interior Bruno Merk, Munich Police President Manfred Schreiber, State Secretary Erich Kiesl, German National Olympic Committee President Willi Daume, and IOC President Avery Brundage, while the cabinet met in Bonn.
 The crisis team was given full authorisation by Chancellor Willy Brandt and the German Federal Government to do whatever was needed to rescue the hostages.
 At 8:45 am, the Israeli Foreign Ministry received the initial news about the attack from the Israeli embassy in Bonn.
 This information was then forwarded to Prime Minister Golda Meir, Minister of Education and Culture Yigal Allon (who had responsibility for the Olympic team), and Minister of Defence Moshe Dayan.

 As the ultimatum neared its expiry, the crisis team resumed negotiations with the German-speaking leader of the terrorists, "Issa", who hid his face under a mask and wore a white hat.
 With the assistance of an envoy from the Arab League and the head of the Egyptian IOC delegation, they managed to extend the ultimatum.

-That evening at the press center, Mark Spitz's first post-competition press conference was held.
+That evening at the press centre, Mark Spitz's first post-competition press conference was held.
 Rather than ask about his performance, reporters questioned him about his reaction to the ongoing hostage situation.
 (Note: "The first question to him was indeed about his reaction to the assault against the Israeli athletes and coaches.
 "I think it’s awful …" he began, adding, in a panic, "no comment."
 He slunk back from the microphone, wearing a stricken look.
 Other questions followed, but reporters yelled that they had trouble hearing his answers. ~.
 Spitz was ushered off the stage.")
 Spitz, himself of Jewish origin, was advised by officials to leave Munich the same day.